 To date no expenditures have been spent from the AHIF Fund.
-The current NOFA that will distribute funds including the AHIF funds collected in FY 2017-2018 require projects to initiate their project within the next 18 months.
+The current NOFA that will distribute funds including the AHIF funds collected in FY 2017-2018 and FY 2018-2019 require projects to provide a progress report every six (6) months.
 This is in compliance with the Mitigation Fee Act and the Housing Impact Fee Resolution which states that the City has five years from its collection to spend the AHIF funds.